solomonerous/campus-event-portal/README.md

 - **Build Target**: ESNext
 - **Output Directory**: build
 - **Auto-open**: Browser opens automatically on dev start
+- **Base URL**: Automatically configured for GitHub Pages deployment

+### GitHub Actions Workflow
+The project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) that:
+- Triggers on pushes to the `main` branch
+- Builds the project using Node.js 18
+- Deploys to GitHub Pages automatically
+- Uses the latest GitHub Actions for optimal performance

 ### Environment Variables
 Create a `.env` file in the root directory for environment-specific configurations: